 Housing the American Green Tree Frog

 A minimum 10-gallon tank is suitable as a cage for green tree frogs, although larger is fine.
-Keep in mind that frogs are arboreal and the height of the cage is more important than the floor space, so a tall tank is best.
+Keep in mind that frogs are arboreal (meaning they spend almost all their lives in trees) and the height of the cage is more important than the floor space, so a tall tank is best.
 You also need a secure cover to prevent escape (mesh or wire is fine).

 Unlike many other frog species, the American green tree frog doesn't require any special heating considerations.
 And since it's entirely nocturnal, no supplemental UVA/UVB light is required.